whtjddms0714-byte/CasaNova/website/contact.md

 # Contact & Technical Reference

 ## 📧 Contact Information

 <p>

-General Email: jiyoonmoon031@gmail.com
+  General Email: <a href="mailto:casanova23011@gmail.com">casanova23011@gmail.com</a>
 </p>

 <p>
   If you have any inquiries regarding collaboration, questions, or general feedback, please reach out to our team.
 </p>

 ---